haticesenliler/SIEM-Azure/SIEM_Azure.md

 https://portal.azure.com

-Part 2.
+### Part 2.
 Create the Honey Pot (Azure Virtual Machine)

 Go to: https://portal.azure.com and search for virtual machines

-Create a new Windows 10 virtual machine (choose an appropriate size.
-If you are in the Cyber Range, the size will be limited.
-You notice the monthly cost of leaving the VM on 24/7.
-Be mindful of shutting this off when you are done, or just join the cyber range and we handle the back end expense).
+Create a new Windows 10 virtual machine (choose an appropriate size).
 Remember the username and password

-Go to the Network Security Group for your virtual machine and create a rule that allows all traffic inbound
+Go to the Network Security Group for your virtual machine and create a rule that allows all inbound traffic

-Log into your virtual machine and turn off the windows firewall (start -> wf.msc -> properties -> all off)
+Log into your virtual machine and turn off the Windows firewall (start -> wf.msc -> properties -> all off)

-Part 3.
+### Part 3.
 Logging into the VM and inspecting logs

 Fail 3 logins as “employee” (or some other username)